Aircraft Rides at the Fly/In Cruise/In

 The T-6 was known as the "pilot maker" for its role in preparing Allied pilots for combat.
 It is an excellent trainer, possessing the handling characteristics of fighter and the capacity for full aerobatic maneuvering.
 In World War II, pilots logged considerable hours in the T-6 before moving up to the faster P-51 Mustang.
 Even now, insurance companies require significant time in a T-6 before agreeing to insure a pilot for the P-51.

 Our T-6 is owned by Nathan Davis and operated by the Warbird Training Center based out of Kokomo, Indiana. #35 is a tribute to the 325th Fighter Group called the "The Checkertail Clan."
-Rides will be available on this aircraft on Saturday at the Fly/In Cruise/In for $220.
-Special rate for Veterans is $200.
+Rides were available on this aircraft on Saturday at the Fly/In Cruise/In.

-Rides will also be available in this Fairchild built PT-26 training aircraft operated by the Indianapolis wing of the Commemorative Air Force for $160!
-Rides for Veterans are $145!
+Rides were also available on this Fairchild built PT-26 training aircraft operated by the Indianapolis wing of the Commemorative Air Force.